 A lack of activity will mean the dog will be overhyped once you get home or worse, hyped up while you are away.
 That can leave a trail of mess in your home.
 Making sure there are plenty of things around to keep your beagle occupied while you are away or busy will reduce this.

 Most beagles are hyperactive simply because they are an active breed.
 However, there is a condition that can be a root problem for some dogs, although it is rare.
 It is called hyperkinesis.
 Hyperkinesis has some distinctive signs that go beyond hyperactivity.
 Some include:

 - Responds in anxiety to the smallest trigger situation

 Tests can be done to confirm whether a beagle has this condition.
-These kind of tests typically require a two to three-day stay at a veteranian’s office.
+These kinds of tests typically require a two to three-day stay at a veterinarian’s office.
 Those at the animal hospital will monitor vitals at various times when the dog is relaxed and when he is stimulated.